USGDPpresidentsR Documentation

 For data beginning with 1901, these are from the US federal budget from The White House (2022).
 Earlier data are from series Y 335-337 in US Census Bureau (1975).
 As of 2022-02-22 the data from The White House included aggregations for 1789-1849 and 1850-1900, which matched the totals of Y 335-337 for those two sets of years.
 The numbers from 1901 to 1933 are the same in both sources.

-We used The White House (2022) for the more recent numbers with one exception: Between 1976 and 1977 the fiscal year was changed from starting July 1 to October 1.
+On 2022-02-22, we used The White House (2022) for the more recent numbers with one exception: Between 1976 and 1977 the fiscal year was changed from starting July 1 to October 1.
 July, August, and September, 1976, is called the "transitional quarter", and has been deleted from this dataset.

 NOTES: